If you’re looking to improve your shower storage and you only want a small scale shower remodel, you should consider installing a corner shower shelf.

 If you call your local stone fabricator they often have dozens (sometimes hundreds) of stone remnants too small to sell to their regular buyers.

-And because they have no use for all this extra “junk” they regularly send it all to the dump (or recycling depot hopefully).
+And because they have no use for all this extra “junk” they regularly send it all to the local dump.
 If you speak to them nicely they will often cut and polish a small piece for you for dirt cheap.

 And if they won’t cut and polish it, you can probably still buy a small piece from them and try cutting and polishing it yourself.
 It’s actually not that difficult!
 There a few good DIY posts online about cutting stone and polishing stone, if you’re interested.